cuhklinlab/coupleCoC_plus/README.md

 ```R
 install.packages(c("rliger","Seurat","data.table","Matrix","proxy","Rtsne","densityClust","data.table","irlba","umap","ggplot2")) # packages for methods LIGER, Seurat, Cusanovich2018 and data visualization
 ```
+The matlab code for the remaining benchmark methods (coupleCoC and CoC) are included in this package.

 ## Datasets and examples
 Please check the [vigenette](https://github.com/cuhklinlab/coupleCoC_plus/blob/main/vignettes/vignette.md) for a tutorial.
 Two examples are contained for a quick start of coupleCoC+.
 The analytical scripts by benchmark methods are also included.